 Sunday May 18, 2008, Day 3

 My first priority after coffee was to repair the head pump.
 I disassembled it, always a most delightful task, and sure enough found a string fouling its macerator.
 I removed it but the motor was stuck.
 I used a pair of nose pliers to rotate it.
 I then turned it on.
 It worked.
 I reassembled the pump and tested it again.
 Everything normal now.
-Next, I tightened the bolts of the water-maker’s housing of the its piston pump.
+Next, I tightened the bolts of the water-maker’s piston pump housing.
 I started the water-maker.
 While it was at the “Prime” setting there was no leakage but when I switched it to “Run” it started leaking like the proverbial sieve.
 I thought that maybe if I took it to Agmar they may be able to repair it, but after studying its manual I came to the conclusion that it will need special new gaskets and “O” rings.
 These would have to be ordered from the manufacturer.
-Later I thought, that if I opened the pump and and following the manual’s instruction greased the gaskets on “O” rings with high vacuum silicon, which I had, it may fix the problem.
+Later I thought, that if I opened the pump and following the manual’s instruction greased the gaskets on “O” rings with high vacuum silicon, which I had, it may fix the problem.
 It took me over an hour to do so.
 After that the pump still leaked but the amount was substantially less.
 This will have to do until I can get new the gaskets and rings.
 In order to avoid any of the leaked water reaching the water-maker’s motor I drilled 3 holes at the floor of the compartment thus allowing the water to drain into the bilge.
 After that, I ran the water-maker for about 45 minutes.
 The compartment, while moist, was certainly not flooded.

 Later I connected the water hose to the marina’s outlet.
 First, I washed the deck and the cockpit and then I filled the water tanks.